felangel/bloc/docs/flutterbloccoreconcepts.md

 ## Extension Methods Usage

-Extension methods, introduced in Dart 2.7, allows to add functionalities to existing classes.
+Extension methods, introduced in Dart 2.7, allow to add functionalities to existing classes.

 Importing the `flutter_bloc` package includes different extension methods and this section aims to describe what and how these should be used.